yuan-jiang/kobot/README.md

 #### Configuration

-By default it uses `~/.kobot` file locally to persist credentials for reuse, but all credentials can be overridden by setting environment variables, which is the recommended way of running the job on platforms like Heroku.
-When running for the first time, if none of the configuration file and ENV satisfies all required credentials, an interactive prompt will be displayed for setting, so there is no need to manually prepare the file beforehand.
+By default it uses `~/.kobot` file locally to persist credentials for reuse, but all credentials can also be supplied or overridden by runtime environment variables, which is the recommended way of running as scheduled jobs on platforms like Heroku.
+When running for the first time, if neither the configuration file nor ENV satisfies all required credentials, `an interactive prompt will be displayed for initial setting, so there is no need to manually prepare the file beforehand`.
 The content looks something like:
 ```property
 kot_id=xxx
 kot_password=xxx